-The Honors College will accept Honors 4500 course proposals for the 2021-2022 academic year starting in the fall of 2020.
-Please contact Interim Associate Dean Marise Parent with any questions.
+The Honors College will accept Honors 4500 course proposals for the 2022-2023 academic year starting in the fall of 2022.
+Please direct questions to Interim Associate Dean Bill Nichols.

 This course is intended to provide Honors students with the opportunity to explore unanswerable questions facing humanity through the ages.
 Faculty and students will grapple with fundamental questions by reading and discussing past and present influential thinkers and interrogate the topic from a 21st-century lens.
 Examples of questions include: What is justice?
 What is freedom?
 What is love?
 What is art?
 What is death?
 Does society need religion to be moral?

 Enduring question seminars should foster critical thinking and writing and should inspire deep discussion among students and faculty members.
-The theme of the course may grow out of the faculty member’s interests, but the course content and requirements need to be accessible and achievable, respectively, to students across majors, early in their studies at Georgia State.
+The theme of the course may grow out of the faculty member’s interests, but the course content and requirements need to be accessible and achievable, respectively, to students across majors.
 Proposals should include an outline of the course including learning objectives that align with assessments, and creative syllabus building.
 Many of the goals of this seminar could be accomplished by including a Virtual Exchange component.
-We also welcome proposals that facilitate digital literacy and/or encourage GSURC proposals submitted by individual students or student groups for presentation in spring 2022.
+We also welcome proposals that facilitate digital literacy and/or encourage GSURC proposals submitted by individual students or student groups for presentation in Spring 2023.
 (Students may submit proposed work).

 Required events outside of scheduled meeting time should be included in total contact hours.
 For example, if students attend a lecture related to the enduring question that is two hours long, those two hours count as contact hours, or serve as an assignment.
 Instructors are encouraged to design courses that incorporate university and Honors College events, helping students to cultivate a life of the mind; for example, assignments might be to attend a campus lecture or research workshop and write a reflection essay or iCollege discussion post